-Councils generally require a local law permit to install or display structures on road reserves, footpaths and outdoor dining areas.
+Councils generally require a local law permit to install or display structures on road reserves and footpaths.
 You will need this permit if you want to:

-- display goods outside - display an advertising board (e.g. A-frame) - set up things like umbrellas, planter boxes, screens etc. on the footpath
+- Display goods outside. - Display an advertising board (e.g. A-frame). - Set up things like umbrellas, planter boxes, screens etc. on the footpath.